 Julie Swasbrook is skilled in the design and layout of books.
 Julie can help you organise, digitise and archive old photos and historical documents, or even produce a heritage photo album for the whole family to treasure.
 Julie loves family history and is a member of the New Zealand Society of Genealogists.
 She also enjoys building a rapport with interviewees, listening to their story, and producing audio recordings.

-Tony Forster records people talking about their life experiences on film, creating a DVD that can be enjoyed by family and friends.
+Tony Forster records people talking about their life experiences on film, creating a Video Life Story that can be enjoyed by family and friends.
 Film captures the environment the person lives in, their character and special interests.
 Tony has had a long career in both professional theatre and screen production, working as a director, actor, narrator and script developer.

 Karen Jarvis is a published author with a Masters in Creative Writing, a Graduate Diploma of Arts in English Literature and a History degree from Otago University.
 Her background as a professional storyteller reflects her love of working with people and her belief in the power of story.
 She is passionate about creating well-crafted, memorable life stories: family heirlooms to be treasured for generations to come.